Justia 10

 Attorney Bio

-Jim Martin practices probate estate and trust law in St. Petersburg, Pinellas County, Florida.
-He has the highest ratings on Martindale, Avvo, Justia, and Super Lawyers and is the author of dozens of law books and articles.
-He also serves as an Adjunct Professor of Law at Stetson University College of Law and on the Board of the Dali Museum.
+James W. Martin, a Florida Board Certified Real Estate Lawyer, practices real estate, business, and probate law in St. Petersburg, Florida, has the highest ratings on Martindale, Lawyers.com, Avvo, Justia, and Super Lawyers, is author of nationally-published law books and articles, and is Adjunct Professor of Law at Stetson University College of Law.

 Florida Lawyer Jim Martin Blog